owlike/genson/website/Documentation/UserGuide.md

 The main reason is to avoid ugly boilerplate code for people who use Genson.
 Of course even if Genson makes use of unchecked exceptions you can still catch them if you want to handle them.
 Genson can throw two kind of exceptions:

- * JsonStreamException, thrown by the streaming API when parsing for example invalid JSON.
+ * **JsonStreamException**, thrown by the streaming API when parsing for example invalid JSON.
- * JsonBindingException, everywhere else, especially if something goes wrong at the databinding level, ex: can not instantiate some type.
+ * **JsonBindingException**, everywhere else, especially if something goes wrong at the databinding level, ex: can not instantiate some type.

 ##Generic types##

 Due to type erasure, in Java, we can not do things like List<Address>.class.
 Meaning that we can't tell to Genson to deserialize to a List of Addresses but only to a list of unknown objects.
 Those unknown objects being deserialized as Maps.
-The solution is to use what is called TypeToken in [this blog](http://gafter.blogspot.fr/2006/12/super-type-tokens.html).
+The solution is to use what is called TypeToken, described in [this blog](http://gafter.blogspot.fr/2006/12/super-type-tokens.html).
 Gensons implementation of TypeToken is named GenericType.
 Why not TypeToken?
 Because this name is used in Guava library so choosing another name allows to avoid confusion and mistakes.